zry656565/cocos-docs/manual/framework/html5/release-notes/v3.0rc3/release-note/en.md

 Cocos2d-JS v3.0 RC3 is a candidate release version for v3.0 Final, all features have been added and all known important issues have been fixed.

+## Notice

+For JSB build, there are some restrictions :

+- [Android build] NDK version must be between r9d
+- [iOS build] Xcode version must be 5.1 +

 ## More information

 Read more about all the features and bug fixes